Doul00/ML_Notes/chapter1/classification.md

 #### I. Applications

 Decision Trees are used to classify objects.
 Each node represents an observation about the item and the tree's leaves are the class labels.
 Unlike linear models, they are able to map non-linear relationships.
-At each node, the tree splits the data into two or more homogenous sets \(which are the heterogeneous between each other\) in order to be able to discriminate well.
+At each node, the tree splits the data into two or more homogenous sets \(which are heterogeneous between each other\) in order to be able to discriminate well.
 Moreover, they are useful for data exploration as they do not require much data cleaning.
 However, they tend to overfit very easily.

 Trees where the output is a continuous value are called _Regression Trees._